LBHackney-IT/Data-Platform-Playbook/docs/playbook/snapshot-to-s3.md

 - You can view the progress of the staging and production release by navigating to the [actions tab](https://github.com/LBHackney-IT/Data-Platform/actions) of the repository

   - To verify that your changes have been released to the production environment, check that there is a workflow with your release.
-  - Once the workflow has successfully completed, your changes have been deployed to production
+  - Once the workflow has successfully completed, your changes will have been deployed to production

     - The workflow for the staging deployment will contain the following text under the workflow title: